yue/yue/README.md

 The owners of the Yue project will also be granted the right to relicense the contributed source code and its derivative works.

-The documentations and build scripts are published under public domain, and contributions to those works will also be licensed so.
+The files under `docs/`, `scripts/` and `sample_app/` are published under public domain, and contributions to those works will also be licensed so.

 [license]: https://github.com/yue/yue/blob/master/LICENSE